13th Annual Discerning Diverse Voices Research Symposium on Diversity

 The Call for Proposals is now open.
 All proposals are due January 7, 2022.
 The theme for 2022, “Media Platforms as the Message: Creating Meaningful Diversity in the 21st Century,” addresses communication and information needs of diverse populations.
 Read the complete Call for Proposals here.

-The DDVS is free and entirely online in 2021.
+The DDVS is free and online in 2022.
 Submissions related to a wide range of diversity topics are welcome from researchers, instructors, students, and professionals from all academic institutions as well as organizations involved in the communication or information sciences fields.

 Submit your paper or panel abstracts here by January 7, 2022.
 The Committee will finalize all program acceptances in early February.